CiscoTestAutomation/pyats/docs/README.md

   - Please create a PR after you have made your changes (see [commit your changes](https://pubhub.devnetcloud.com/media/pyats-development-guide/docs/contribute/contribute.html#commit-your-changes) & [open a PR](https://pubhub.devnetcloud.com/media/pyats-development-guide/docs/contribute/contribute.html#open-a-pull-request))

+Here are a few examples that could be great pull request:

+- Fix Typos
+- Better wording, easier explanation
+- More details, examples
+- Anything else to enhance the documentation

 #### How to contribute to the pyATS community